Anish-Sarkar-1001/basic-python-numerical-functions/README.md

 ## Instructions
 - Copy the module to the location of your file
 - Import the module as
 >    import numerics as nm
--Follow the examples.ipynb and example.pdf on how to use the module
+- Follow the examples.ipynb and example.pdf on how to use the module